 Summary

-Jasmine Cavanagh, an Eastern Arrernte woman living in Santa Teresa, NT, and 69 other households in her community, have been fighting to get the NT government to repair their homes since 2015.
+Jasmine Cavanagh, an Eastern Arrernte woman living in Santa Teresa, NT, and 69 other households in her community, fought to get the NT government to repair their homes since 2015.
 The NT government is the community’s landlord.
 Its failure to maintain their homes has left many people in the community without electricity, hot water, cooking facilities or functioning toilets for weeks, months and even years at a time.

 In 2015, the residents of Santa Teresa made a list of over 600 repairs, and presented them to the NT government.
-When the government ignored them, they were forced to take their claim to court, supported by Australian Lawyers for Remote Aboriginal Rights.The community continues its fight for justice in the High Court, and their impact could not only benefit the 76 remote communities in the NT, but could strengthen rights for all renters across Australia
+When the government ignored them, they were forced to take their claim to court, supported by Australian Lawyers for Remote Aboriginal Rights.

 Case Timeline